Sex hormone

 1. Estrogen:

-• A group of hormones, including estradiol, estrone, and estriol, responsible for the development and maintenance of female secondary sexual characteristics, regulation of the menstrual cycle, and supporting pregnancy.
+• A group of hormones (estradiol, estrone, estriol) responsible for the development of female secondary sexual characteristics, regulation of the menstrual cycle, and supporting pregnancy.

 2. Progesterone:

-• Produced mainly by the corpus luteum in the ovary and the placenta during pregnancy, progesterone.
+• Produced mainly by the corpus luteum in the ovary and by the placenta during pregnancy.

 Estrogen

-• Estrogen synthesis begins with the conversion of cholesterol to pregnenolone, followed by a series of intermediate hormone conversions to produce estradiol, the most potent Estrogen.
+• Estrogen synthesis begins with the conversion of cholesterol to pregnenolone, followed by hormone conversions to produce estradiol (the most potent estrogen).

-• Released into the bloodstream, where it circulates bound to proteins such as sex hormone-binding globulin (SHBG) and albumin.
+• Released into the bloodstream, where it circulates bound to proteins like sex hormone-binding globulin (SHBG) and albumin.

-• A small portion remaining free and biologically active.
+• A small portion remains free and biologically active.

-• Controlled by a complex feedback loop involving the hypothalamus and pituitary gland.
+• Controlled by a feedback loop involving the hypothalamus and pituitary gland.

-• Low estrogen levels trigger the release of gonadotropin-releasing hormone (GnRH), which stimulates the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), leading to increased estrogen production in the ovaries.
+• Low estrogen levels trigger the release of gonadotropin-releasing hormone (GnRH), stimulating the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), which increase estrogen production in the ovaries.

-• High estrogen levels reduce GnRH, FSH, and LH production to maintain homeostasis.
+• High estrogen levels reduce the production of GnRH, FSH, and LH to maintain balance.

 • Estrogen binds to estrogen receptors (ER) in target cells, forming a hormone-receptor complex that regulates gene transcription.

-• Estrogen can also exert rapid non-genomic effects through membrane-bound receptors.
+• It can also exert rapid non-genomic effects via membrane-bound receptors.

-• Estrogen is essential for the development and maintenance of female secondary sexual characteristics (breast development, body fat distribution, menstrual cycle regulation).
+• Responsible for the development and maintenance of female secondary sexual characteristics (breast development, body fat distribution).

 • Regulates the menstrual cycle, supports pregnancy, maintains bone density, and contributes to overall female health.